Skip to content

 Articular cartilage has limited capacity for self-repair due to its avascular nature, meaning injuries and wear often progress to chronic joint deterioration.
 Cartilage damage can result from sports injuries, trauma, or degenerative conditions, leading to pain, swelling, and mechanical symptoms such as locking or catching.
 Traditional surgical options like microfracture, mosaicplasty, or chondrocyte implantation carry variable success rates and lengthy recovery periods.
 Mesenchymal stem cell therapy represents an emerging regenerative approach that may support chondrocyte differentiation and cartilage matrix restoration.
 Treatment is delivered at Boston Health Longevity in Chiang Mai using advanced cell preparation and advanced delivery techniques.

-Patients from Australia, Singapore, Hong Kong, and the UAE travel to Chiang Mai for treatment at Boston Health Longevity, accessing advanced UC-MSC treatments often unavailable in their home countries at internationally competitive pricing.
+Patients from Australia, the United Kingdom, Japan and Singapore travel to Chiang Mai for cartilage damage & repair treatment at Boston Health Longevity, accessing advanced UC-MSC treatments often unavailable in their home countries at internationally competitive pricing.

 What Causes Cartilage Damage & Repair?